reinhart1010/nix/docs/en/linux/pidof.md

 ---
 # pidof

-Gets the ID of a process using its name.
+Get the ID of a process using its name.
 More information: <https://manned.org/pidof>.

 - List all process IDs with given name: